Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 [Tap to Pay on iPhone](?path=https://developer.apple.com/tap-to-pay/) allows merchant's to accept contactless payments using a [supported iPhone](https://register.apple.com/tap-to-pay-on-iphone/faq) or a partner-enabled iOS app.
 Tap to Pay allows the merchant's app to accept payments from contactless credit or debit cards, Apple Pay, Apple Watch, and smartphones with other digital wallets.
 No additional hardware is required to accept contactless payments through Tap to Pay on iPhone, so merchant's can accept payments from anywhere.

-### How it Works ????
+### How it Works

-1. The customer selects checkout from the merchant's website and the merchant’s payment form displays.
+1. The merchant intiates a transaction from their iPhone app.
-2. The customer selects Apple Pay and the Apple Pay payment form displays.
+2. The customer taps their contactless payment instrument on the iPhone.
-3. The customer completes the Apple Pay form and returns to the merchant's website.
-4. The customer completes the transaction.
-5. The merchant’s website submits the encrypted Apple Pay payload to Commerce Hub.
+3. The merchant's app submits the payload to Commerce Hub.
-6. Commerce Hub attempts to process the transaction and sends the response to the merchant’s website.
+6. Commerce Hub attempts to process the transaction and sends the response to the merchant’s app.

 ---

-## Step 1: Configure Apple Tap to Pay
+## Step 1: Configure Tap to Pay on iPhone

-[Request an entitlement](https://developer.apple.com/contact/request/tap-to-pay-on-iphone) from Apple to enable Tap To Pay.
-Select Fiserv as the Payment Service Provider _(PSP)_.
+[Request an entitlement](https://developer.apple.com/contact/request/tap-to-pay-on-iphone) from Apple to enable Tap To Pay on iPhone.
+Select **Fiserv** as the Payment Service Provider _(PSP)_.
 ​
 Follow the [instructions](https://developer.apple.com/documentation/proximityreader/setting-up-the-entitlement-for-tap-to-pay-on-iphone) to add the entitlement to your app's profile.